-The sui mai is a dumplingesque mixture of prawn and chicken, it is pretty bland in itself but still makes for a starter worth trying, and while I personally didn’t care for the prawn dumpling, I did enjoy the simplicity of the sui mai.
+The sui mai is a dumplingesque mixture of prawn and chicken, it is pretty bland in itself but still makes for a starter worth trying, and while we personally didn’t care for the prawn dumpling, we did enjoy the simplicity of the sui mai.
 You can’t eat at an Asian restaurant and not have a dumpling.

 Main Course Counter:

 If you’ve been following along correctly, by the time you get to the main course, the sight of food should make you sick.
 Hang in there, you’re almost done.
 The main course counter is how the fat cats at China Gate trick you into filling up on rice and, for some reason, dal makhani.
 We think the main course is a waste of time, and more importantly, a waste of stomach space.

 Global Fusion’s dessert counter is its Achilles Heel, the pastries look shady and the Ice Cream is from Baskin Robbins, yet somehow they always manage to pick the ten flavours absolutely nobody will like.
 Although they have a large selection of little cakes and bites, none of them really stand out as greats desserts.
 Our suggestion is to load up on Baskin Robbins, which at around 100 bucks a scoop out in the real world, should help earn your money back in no time.
 If you’re lucky enough, they might even have your flavour (gold medal ribbon, anyone?).
 You can’t go wrong with the Gulab Jamun though.